Discover Suriname : Current issues

 Regional position and socio-economic issues

-Suriname has long remained isolated on the regional political scene because of its history (as the only Dutch-speaking country on the continent), its involvement with Cuba, Nicaragua, the Salvadoran guerrilla movement and the Maurice Bishop regime in Grenada in the early 1980s, but also because of its inward-looking attitude during the black-brown insurrection of 1986.
+Suriname has long remained isolated on the regional political scene due to its history (as the only Dutch-speaking country on the continent), its involvement with Cuba, Nicaragua, the Salvadoran guerrilla movement and Maurice Bishop's regime in Grenada in the early 1980s, and its inward-looking attitude during the black-brown insurrection of 1986.
 To break this isolation, after becoming a member of the WTO, the country joined various regional organizations such as the Caribbean Common Market (CARICOM) and the Amazon Cooperation Treaty Organization (OTCA).
 Because of its large Muslim community, Suriname has also joined the Organization of Islamic Cooperation (OIC).

-Despite these efforts and commitment to cooperate with its neighbors, Suriname has internal grey areas that it will need to clarify in order to move forward: human trafficking, for one.
-The sexual exploitation of women and children at work is a major issue, as is the regularization of some of its undocumented workers from Brazil, Guyana and Haiti.
-Also, it is a question of finding a balance between the interests of the ethnic groups and those of the nation as a whole.
-Ethnic competition in the political sphere is an imposing obstacle to effective governance.
-In addition, unequal access to education, especially in the poorest areas, as well as access to health and housing, remain social factors that deserve considerable improvement.
+Despite these efforts and its commitment to cooperating with its neighbors, Suriname has internal grey areas that it will need to clarify in order to move forward: human trafficking, for a start.
+The sexual exploitation of women and child labor is a major issue, as is the regularization of some of its undocumented Brazilian, Guyanese (from Guyana) and Haitian workers.
+It is also a question of striking a balance between the interests of ethnic groups and those of the nation as a whole.
+Ethnic competition in the political sphere is a major obstacle to effective governance.
+Moreover, unequal access to education, especially in the poorest areas, as well as access to health and housing, remain social factors that deserve considerable improvement.